 Brought to you by my trusted partner Otto's Cassava Flour.
 All opinions are my own.
-Purchases made through links in this post earn a small commission to support the free content on this site.
+Purchases made through links in this post earn me a very small commission.

 Of all the lovely produce that summer gifts us with each year, okra is one of my absolute favorite vegetables.
 Grilled, baked, in soup, and of course FRIED.

 When I was a (notoriously picky) kid, fried okra was one of the few vegetables I just LOVED to eat.
 I can remember my Grandma making them and thinking they were such a treat.
 And of course they were one of the few dishes I looked forward to at public school lunch.

 Fresh okra is only just now available at my local farmer's markets - I bought the first baskets a week ago and knew I had to cook them up fried with my favorite all-purpose Paleo flour, Otto's Cassava Flour.
 If you didn't already know, Otto's works as a 1:1 replacement for white (wheat) flour in many instances.
 You can browse my recipes here.